 Hagerty Family Christmas Lights – 133 North Avenue, Pitman

 Pitman resident Frank Hagerty has been transforming his property into a Christmas wonderland every holiday season for more than 30 years.
 Visitors are welcome to walk through the displays of animatronic dolls, cartoon characters, Santa and his reindeer, and more.
 FREE

 Christmas at the Nietzer's – 201 Hamilton Boulevard, South Plainfield

 Saturday, December 1 – Monday, December 31, 2018 (5-9:30pm every night)

 Set to 25 minutes of music, this house glows with a rainbow of lights. an features the Christmas Story.
 Tune your radio to 89.3 FM Follow posted parking signs on Hamilton Blvd. or Church St.

 Crouch's Light Display – 119 Wild Oaks Drive, Salem

 The Crouch family uses more than 22,000 lights and 11,000 feet of electrical cord to cover their 5-acre property in holiday cheer.
 Tune in to 105.5 to watch the lights move to the music.
 FREE

-Bayville Christmas Light Show – 279 Woodhaven Blvd.
-SW, Bayville
+Bayville Christmas Light Show – 30 Tioga Ave., Bayville

-Homeowner Tom Makowski, the winner of last year's Jersey Central Power & Lights holiday lights photo contest, promises to double the number of lights outside his home to 140,000 this year.
-The lights will dance to Christmas songs in this free display.
+Homeowner Tom Makowski, the winner of 2016's Jersey Central Power & Lights holiday lights photo contest, has a fabulous display with thousands lights that dance to Christmas songs in this free display.
 Food donations are welcome, to benefit St. Barnabas Church.
+FREE